-Draft Environmental Impact Statement for Combined Licenses (COLs) for William States Lee III Nuclear Station Units 1 and 2: Chapter 9 through Appendix J (NUREG-2111, Volume 2)
+Final Environmental Impact Statement for Combined Licenses (COLs) for William States Lee III Nuclear Station Units 1 and 2: Chapter 8 through Appendix D (NUREG-2111, Volume 2)

 On this page:

 Date Published: December 2013

 Office of New Reactors

 Washington, DC 20555-0001

 Special Projects Branch

 This environmental impact statement (EIS) has been prepared in response to an application submitted to the U.S. Nuclear Regulatory Commission (NRC) by Duke Energy Carolinas, LLC (Duke) for two combined construction permits and operating licenses (combined licenses or COLs).
 The proposed actions requested in Duke's application are (1) NRC issuance of COLs for two nuclear power reactors at the William States Lee III Nuclear Station (Lee Nuclear Station) site in Cherokee County, South Carolina, and (2) U.S. Army Corps of Engineers (USACE) permit action on a Department of the Army individual permit application to perform certain construction activities on the site.
 The USACE is participating with the NRC in preparing this EIS as a cooperating agency and participates collaboratively on the review team.